dailypips/suninf.github.com/_posts/2013-12-9-value-and-json-parser-in-chrome.md

   DISALLOW_COPY_AND_ASSIGN(BinaryValue);
 };

-// DictionaryValue provides a key-value dictionary with (optional) "path"
+// DictionaryValue provides a key-value dictionary with (optional)
-// parsing for recursive access; see the comment at the top of the file.
-Keys
+// "path" parsing for recursive access; see the comment at the top
-// are |std::string|s and should be UTF-8 encoded.
-class BASE_EXPORT DictionaryValue : public Value {
+// of the file.
+Keys are |std::string|s and should be UTF-8 encoded. class BASE_EXPORT DictionaryValue : public Value {
 public:
   DictionaryValue();
   virtual ~DictionaryValue();

   // Overridden from Value:
-  virtual bool GetAsDictionary(DictionaryValue** out_value) OVERRIDE;
+  virtual bool GetAsDictionary(DictionaryValue** out_value);
   virtual bool GetAsDictionary(
-    const DictionaryValue** out_value) const OVERRIDE;
+    const DictionaryValue** out_value) const;

-  // Returns true if the current dictionary has a value for the given key. bool HasKey(const std::string& key) const;
+  bool HasKey(const std::string& key) const;

   // Returns the number of Values in this dictionary.